srid/ema-template/content/start/tutorial.md

             "You are on the about page. "
             routeElem Index "Go to Index"
   where
-    routeElem r' w =
+    routeElem targetRoute w =
       H.a
         !
-A.class_ "text-red-500 hover:underline"
+A.style "text-decoration: underline"
         !
-A.href (H.toValue $ Ema.routeUrl r') $ w
+A.href (H.toValue $ Ema.routeUrl targetRoute) $ w
 ```

 If everything compiles, you should see the site update in the web browser.
 A couple of quick points about the `render` function:

-1. It uses the [tailwind](guide/helpers/tailwind.md) helper, which in turn uses [blaze-html](https://hackage.haskell.org/package/blaze-html) as HTML DSL.
-You can use your own HTML templates or CSS library of course.
+1. It should return the raw HTML as a `ByteString`.
+Here, we use [blaze-html](https://hackage.haskell.org/package/blaze-html) as HTML DSL.
+You can also use your own HTML templates of course.
 1. It uses `Ema.routeUrl` function to create a URL out of our `Route` type.
-This function uses the `Ema` typeclass, so it uses the `encodeRoute` function defined further above.
+This function uses the [`Ema` typeclass](guide/class.md), so it uses the `encodeRoute` function defined further above.

 On final note, you will note that nothing is actually *generated* so far.
 This is because Ema has been running in the dev server mode, which is quite useful during development.
 To actually generate the files, you can use the `gen` command when running the [CLI](concepts/cli.md):